CR-53/Employee-Directory/README.md

 ## Installation
-None - this app can be viewed live here.
+None - this app can be viewed live here: https://cr-53.github.io/Employee-Directory/

 ## Usage